An international tragedy: A father of 3 and a budding entrepreneur are among 6 victims of the Baltimore bridge collapse | KRDO

 A father of 2 who juggled multiple jobs

-Maynor Yassir Suazo Sandoval, 38, was one of the construction workers who vanished after the bridge collapse, his brother Martin Suazo told CNN.
+Maynor Yassir Suazo Sandoval, 38, moved from Santa Bárbara in Honduras to the US 18 years ago for a better life, his brother Martin Suazo told CNN.

-Family members in Baltimore called Martin Suazo early Tuesday morning to tell him his brother was missing, Suazo said.

-Maynor Suazo was originally from Santa Bárbara in Honduras but moved to the US in search of a better life, his brother said.
-Maynor had lived in the US for the past 18 years.
-He was married with two children – an 18-year-old son and a 5-year-old daughter, Martin Suazo said.
+Maynor Suazo was married with two children – an 18-year-old son and a 5-year-old daughter, his brother said.

-In addition to working as a construction worker, Sandoval was also an entrepreneur who started a maintenance company, his brother said.
+In addition to working as a construction worker, Maynor Suazo also was an entrepreneur who started a maintenance company, his brother said.

-Suazo, who lives in Honduras, said his family is grateful for the support they have received from the FBI, the Honduran Embassy in Washington and the governor of Maryland, who has promised to do all he can to find and recover the bodies.
+Martin Suazo, who lives in Honduras, said his family is grateful for the support is has received from the FBI, the Honduran Embassy in Washington and the governor of Maryland.

-Suazo said his family was holding on to hope that his brother would be found alive.
-One of eight siblings, Maynor Suazo was described by his brother Carlos Suazo Sandoval who lives in Baltimore as a kind and joyful person who had “vision.”
+One of eight siblings, Maynor Suazo was described by his brother Carlos Suazo, who lives in Baltimore, as a kind and joyful person who had “vision.”

-“We still have faith until this moment, God grant the miracle, it would be beautiful,” Carlos told CNN en Español’s Maria Santana on Wednesday.
-“We still have hope, I know that time is our worst enemy,” he said.

 The family plans to repatriate the body to Honduras if found, Carlos Suazo said.

-“They have found cars, but they have not yet moved any cars because there is a lot of steel framework, and they must be careful because they are human beings,” Carlos Suazo said.
+“They have found cars, but they have not yet moved any cars because there is a lot of steel framework, and they must be careful because they are human beings,” the brother said.

 “Even if lifeless, we, the family members, need them to rescue the bodies at least to see them and have them handed over to my family, his entire family, the people who are from Mexico, Guatemala, El Salvador and in the case of us, who are Hondurans,” he added.